zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault_old.md

           - HR because HR owns it
           -	ADMIN and APPUSER because they have "READ ANY TABLE" system privilege

-2. Now, let's create a realm to secure HR tables by executing this query below as "**DBV_OWNER**" user.
-So, please **open a 4th web-browser window using the "Incognito mode"!**
+2. Now, let's create a realm to secure HR tables by executing this query as "**ADMIN**" user

       ````
       <copy>